-It’s no secret that we love to spiralize.
-One of our favorite veggies to use: sweet potatoes, as in this Asian-inspired dish.
+It’s no secret that spiralizing vegetables is so fun and so healthy, too.
+One of our favorite veggies to use is sweet potatoes, as in this Asian-inspired dish.
 The combination of beta-carotene-rich sweet potatoes, along with earthy shiitake mushrooms and flavorful spinach makes this recipe scrumptious and spectacularly nutritious.
 And did we mention how simple it is to prepare?
-Spiralize, sauté, and serve!
+Spiralize, sauté and serve!
 A satisfying meal in minutes.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 2 pounds sweet potato, peeled

 ¼ teaspoon kosher salt

 2 tablespoons toasted sesame oil

 12 ounces shitake mushrooms, caps sliced and stems discarded

 1 tablespoon less-sodium soy sauce